AI-Tech-Research-Lab/TFHE-NN/README.md

   - `HE_ML/Exp2_DistributedTraining/`, with the two folders for the "TernaryMNIST" experiment and the "FashionMNIST" one;
   - `HE_ML/Exp3_CrossValidation/`.
 - `requirements.txt` contains the requirement needed to execute all the code.
+- `nufhe` contains our fork of the nufhe Python library for executing the TFHE gates.
+After installing `requirements.txt`, also install the content of this folder in your environment.

 ## Experiments
 ### Exp1